 Creams and ointments are the first treatment option for most people with psoriasis.

-Over-the-counter creams for psoriasis include products containing aloe vera, jojoba, zinc pyrithione, capsaicin, or salicylic acid and coal tar.
+Some over-the-counter creams and ointments may help reduce psoriasis symptoms such as swelling or itching.
+These include products containing aloe vera, jojoba, zinc pyrithione, salicylic acid, and coal tar.

-If creams and ointments do not work, a doctor may prescribe medications for psoriasis.
-These drugs are called systemic medications, and they may be in the form of pills, liquids, or injections.
+If creams and ointments do not work, a doctor may prescribe oral or injectable medications.
+These drugs are called systemic medications, and they may be pills, liquids, or injections.

 Systemic medications include:

-The doctor may prescribe biologic drugs for moderate-to-severe psoriasis.
+A doctor may prescribe biologic drugs for moderate to severe psoriasis.
 People usually receive these drugs, which target specific parts of the immune system, as an injection or infusion.

 Examples of biologic drugs include:

-- TNF inhibitors, such as Enbrel (etanercept) and Humira (adalimumab)
+- TNF-alpha inhibitors, such as Enbrel (etanercept) and Humira (adalimumab)

 Phototherapy is also called light therapy.
 This treatment involves regularly exposing the skin to ultraviolet light under medical supervision.

-Standing in a light box two or three times a week can cause the skin to tan or darken.
-The American Academy of Dermatology (AAD) warn that this may make dark spots on black skin more noticeable.
+Standing in a lightbox two or three times a week can cause the skin to tan or darken.
+The AAD warns that this may make dark spots on darker skin tones more noticeable.

 Learn more about phototherapy for psoriasis in this article.

-There is no cure for psoriasis.
+There is currently no cure for psoriasis.
 Anything that irritates the skin can cause the condition to flare up.
-The AAD offer the following advice to avoid flare-ups wherever possible:
+The AAD offers the following advice to help avoid flare-ups wherever possible:

 - avoid skin injuries, such as nicks, cuts, and bug bites